 Flying is the quickest but also one of the most expensive ways to travel between Atlanta and Savannah.
 Budget airline flights connecting the two cities are not currently available.

-Delta provides the only direct service, with flight time of a little over an hour, and numerous morning, afternoon and evening flight options available daily.
+Delta provides the only non-stop service, with flight time of a little over an hour, and numerous morning, afternoon and evening flight options available daily.

 Indirect flights with several other airlines are also available, with small cost savings occasionally possible, but substantially longer total journey times.

-Savannah’s airport is located 12 miles north-west of downtown, with bus, taxi and shuttle services available to complete your journey.
+Savannah’s airport is located 10 miles north-west of downtown, with bus, taxi and rideshare services available to complete your journey.

 If your final destination is the Golden Isles (Brunswick/Jekyll/St Simons/Sea Island), please note that a direct service between Atlanta and Brunswick, again provided by Delta, is also available.
 Flight times and economy ticket prices are similar to the peak season prices on the Atlanta-Savannah route.

 There is currently no direct train from Atlanta to Savannah.

 A one-time service – the Nancy Hanks II, operated by the Central of Georgia – was axed in 1971, and nowadays the Savannah-Atlanta train line carries only freight.

 There is some talk of resurrecting the old Atlanta to Savannah route for passenger travel (a high speed rail line could bring non-flying travel time between the cities down to as little as 75 minutes), but as yet no real progress has been made.

 Technically, it is possible to travel between Atlanta and Savannah by train, as Amtrak provides passenger services to both cities.
 In practice, it is extremely inconvenient.
 The bus is a much better option for non-drivers on this route.